 - Topology doesn’t change

 Reality is different.
-Services deployed to production will experience a constantly changing environment.
-Old servers are upgraded or moved (if necessary also changing IP address), network equipment is changed or reconfigured, firewalls, change configuration, etc.
+Deployed Services will experience a constantly changing environment.
+Old servers are upgraded or moved, and if necessary also changing IP address, network equipment is changed or reconfigured, firewalls, change configuration, etc.

 - There is one administrator